GSA/challenges-and-prizes/_all-challenges/1255-open-data-for-good-grand-challenge.md

   **PART 3:  Project Description (4 pages maximum)**

-  Applicants must submit a narrative document describing the sections listed below in no more than four (4) pages (minimum 11-point standard font, single spaced, 1” margins, submitted as a .docx or PDF document).
+  Applicants must submit a narrative document describing the sections listed below in no more than four (4) pages (minimum 11-point standard font, single spaced, 1” margins, submitted as an editable word document format such as .doc or docx (preferred) or as a PDF document).
 This is the team’s opportunity to address the scoring criteria.
 The sections below are suggested, but the specific items within each are not intended to be exhaustive and applicants are encouraged to include other points they consider relevant to address the judging criteria, within the stated page limits.
 Submissions exceeding the allowed length may not be reviewed.

   * **Product overview and functionality:** Explain how the product works, the target end-user(s), what problem it was intended to solve, and an overview of the user journey.